Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: MACHINE LEARNING OVERVIEW

 For supervised learning, the training data are labeled.
 The relationship between inputs and their appropriate output is captured.
 For this, there is a need to train a model with labeled inputs, which are used to predict or classify new data \cite{franklin2005elements}.
 There are two types of supervised algorithms, which are regression and classification.
 The regression predicts the next continuous value based on the previous ones.
 On the other hand, classification predicts discrete variables and separates the data into different categories.
 Examples of the techniques that can be used for regression and classification are Support Vector Machine (SVM), Decision Tree (DT), Random Forest (RF), Naive Bayes (NB), and artificial neural network (ANN).

-The training data for unsupervised learning are unlabeled, since labeling the data is performed manually.
-Labeling the data can be challenging.
-The unsupervised learning methods divide the data into distinct clusters by examining their similarities.
-K-means, k-Nearest Neighbor (KNN), and Self-Organizing Map (SOM) are examples of these techniques, to name a few \cite{geron2017hands}.
+Unsupervised learning involves training ML models on unlabeled data, as manually labeling data can be challenging and time-consuming.
+Instead, unsupervised learning algorithms analyze the data and identify patterns, relationships, or groupings among the data points.
+Some popular unsupervised learning techniques for clustering data include K-means, k-Nearest Neighbor (KNN), and Self-Organizing Map (SOM).
+Unsupervised learning can effectively divide large datasets into meaningful clusters to aid further analysis or decision-making \cite{geron2017hands}.

-Unlabeled data are easy to obtain.
-However, there are very few ways to use them.
-Semi-supervised learning has provided a solution by combining labeled data with unlabeled data to build a model that can classify data with better accuracy.
-Because it requires less manual intervention and provides greater accuracy, semi-supervised learning has a special place in theory and practice \cite{pise2008survey}.
+While obtaining unlabeled data is often straightforward, leveraging its potential can be a significant challenge.
+Semi-supervised learning presents a solution by incorporating labeled and unlabeled data to build ML models that can classify data with improved accuracy.
+Compared to traditional supervised learning, semi-supervised learning reduces the need for manual labeling while producing models with greater accuracy.
+As a result, this approach has a special place in theoretical research and practical applications \cite{pise2008survey}.

 DL is a subdomain of ML, and it is inspired by the functioning of the human brain to process the signal.
 DL enables computational models with several layers of processing to learn data representation with several levels of abstraction \cite{lecun2015deep}.
 DL differs from classical ML in its ability to capture the relevant feature previously done manually and required human intervention.
 Another advantage of DL compared to traditional ML is its performance on a large dataset.
 Therefore, this method is perfectly adapted to IoT systems and their applications, such as IoMT, which generates a huge volume of medical data.
 There are three types of DL: supervised example Convolutional Neural Network (CNN), unsupervised example the Deep Autoencoder, and finally, the combination of these two types, which is the hybrid DL, example ensemble of learning networks.